ramblingsofadev/docs/sessions.md

 Refer to the [configuration library](application-builders.md#configuring-middleware) for more information on how to register the middleware.

-<h2 id="id-generators">Id Generators</h2>
+<h2 id="id-generators">ID Generators</h2>

-If your session has just started or if its data has been invalidated, a new session Id will need to be generated.
+If your session has just started or if its data has been invalidated, a new session ID will need to be generated.
 These Ids must be cryptographically secure to prevent session hijacking.
-If you're using `Session`, you can either pass in your own Id generator (must implement `IIdGenerator`) or use the default `UuidV4IdGenerator`.
+If you're using `Session`, you can either pass in your own ID generator (must implement `IIdGenerator`) or use the default `UuidV4IdGenerator`.

 > **Note:** It's recommended you use Aphiria's `UuidV4IdGenerator` unless you know what you're doing.